 It takes about 20-25 minutes to ride the escalator’s full length one-way.
 So, if you have an hour or two to spare, this is a great way to while away the time.

 Travel Tip: At the time of updating this post, the Central Mid-Level Escalator was still undergoing refurbishment.
-Work has been suspended until October 2020.
+So keep in mind that some parts might not be operational.

 Drop by Man Mo Temple

 Further afield, drop by one of the most Instagrammable places in Hong Kong – Man Mo Temple.
 This ancient place of worship pays tribute to both the God of Literature (Man) and the God of War (Mo).
 The temple was built in 1847, and despite being one of the most famous temples in Hong Kong, it is an incredibly peaceful place.

 Besides its unique history, yet another reason to visit Man Mo Temple is that it is incredibly photogenic.
 Inside you’ll find dozens of giant hanging incense coils, creating a lovely atmosphere and plenty of photo opportunities.